precice/systemtests/docs/architecture.md

   We install FEniCS, together with the FEniCS adapter using `Dockerfile.fenics-adapter` file.

-All adapters are built using user `precice` with `gid` and `uid` equal to 1000 and of `precice` group.
-As a last building stage they create folder for the file system volume mapping in
+All adapters are built using user `precice` with `gid` and `uid` equal to 1000 (by default) and of `precice` group.
+As a last building stage they create folder for the file system volume mapping in `/home/precice/Data` folder.

-`/home/precice/Data` folder.
+This is done to ensure consistent user rights for writing and reading from mounted directories without a need to use root user on the host system.
+Running root within container will work, but will lead to output directory being owned by root on host.
+Running with different users in different directories will cause problems with access to e.g. `/home/precice/Data/Exchange` directory.
+More information and motivation behind the solution can be found [this blogs post](https://medium.com/@nielssj/docker-volumes-and-file-system-permissions-772c1aee23ca) and [this issue](https://github.com/moby/moby/issues/2259).

 ## Running tests